urbanscratcher/study-js/18-Forkify/README.md

-# Forkify Project for Practicing JS
+# Forkify Project

-Recipe application with custom recipe uploads.
+- Recipe application with custom recipe uploads.
+- This is a project to practice JS